-Discuss: The intervals between engine tune-ups should be determined by engine performance and exhaust emissions.
-(Example) The UGAS tool is an excellent method of achieving this.
+- Intervals for engine tune-ups should be determined by engine performance and exhaust emissions.
+The UGAS tool is an excellent method of achieving this.
 Setting tune-up intervals on the basis of hours lapsed since the last tune-up leads to poorer engine performance in many cases.
-An engine that may be performing optimally may be scheduled for a tune-up by hours and end up performing more poorly afterwards

-Discuss: The types of diagnostic procedures that should be used before starting tune-ups.
+An engine that may be performing optimally may be scheduled for a tune up by hours and end up performing more poorly afterwards. - ## Have engine manufacturer service reps brought in to the shops and train the mechanics hands on in proper tune up techniques. - ## Mechanics should be encouraged to use a diagnostic before starting tuneups.
 Before opening up the engine the mechanic should be trained to look for clues using basic diagnostics such as turbo boost pressure, air/fuel ratio, timing advance, etc.